 Is the Water Hard or Soft?

-Where LA Gets its Water From
+Where Does LA Get its Water From?

 Because Los Angeles is heavily paved and there is very little open space, the small amount of rainwater that falls from the sky does not have a chance to soak into the ground and replenish the groundwater supplies.
-This is why the city must import a lot of its water via the aqueducts.
+This is why the city must import much of its water via the aqueducts.

 Recycled water is currently only a small part of LA’s water system, but experts anticipate that it will become more important as climate change and drought reduce natural water supplies.